ahnlak-dragonruby/dragonfire/README.md

 The source code to DragonFire is released under the MIT License.
 To build it, you will also need a licensed copy of [DragonRuby](https:/dragonruby.org) - please support this awesome engine!

+All assets are CC0 licensed from [Kenney] Game Assets (https://kenney.itch.io/)